Habitat

 • It’s hard to get an overview of what rest of the team is doing and what tasks are in my backlog

-Be more productive and efficient
+Be productive and efficient

-Matter management
+Case management

 • Visual backlog